-Prerequisite: CHM 112
+Prerequisite: CHM 112 (College Chemistry II)

 This is the first course in a two-semester sequence.
-Topics in this course include nomenclature, structure, physical and chemical properties, synthesis, and typical reactions for aliphatic compounds with special emphasis on reaction mechanisms and stereochemistry.
+Topics in this course include nomenclature, structure, physical and chemical properties, synthesis, and typical reactions for organic compounds with special emphasis on reaction mechanisms and stereochemistry.
 Laboratory is required and will include common organic chemistry techniques.

-Code BLecture: 3 hoursLab: 1 hourCredit Hours: 4
+Code B Lecture: 3 hours Lab: 1 hour Credit Hours: 4